coolchigi/sam-app/README.md

-# intro
+# sam-pipeline-ghtest

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

-- clock - Code for the application's Lambda function.
+- hello_world - Code for the application's Lambda function.
 - events - Invocation events that you can use to invoke the function.
 - tests - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.